 For those who have less than $100 million (all the way down to zero because you don’t have any clients or assets under management yet, or maybe you don’t even intend to have assets under management because you’re just getting paid hourly or monthly retainer fees), all of those advisors register with their state.

 In this context, registering simply means registering either yourself personally as an investment adviser, or a business entity as an investment adviser, and becoming a “Registered Investment Adviser”.
 When you hear the label “RIA”, it’s short for Registered Investment Adviser.
 That means it’s literally the person or the entity who’s been registered as such.

 Technically, the RIA is the business (e.g., either a business entity or you acting as a sole proprietor).
 The person who gives the advice in that business is an Investment Adviser Representative (or an IAR) under the RIA.
-Either you’re an IAR of yourself because you’re a sole proprietor, or you’re an IAR of the entity that’s registered as an investment adviser.
+Either you’re functionally an IAR of yourself because you’re a sole proprietor, or you’re fully registered as an IAR of the entity that’s in turn registered as an investment adviser.

 That’s important because in order to become the IAR – i.e., the person that actually gives the advice under the registered entity – there’s another requirement: you have to complete the Series 65 exam, or have completed the Series 66 and the Series 7 from the broker-dealer side, which cross-qualifies you for the Series 65.

 The Series 65 exam is a 130-question exam that you have three hours to complete.
 You have to get a 72% to pass, and it’s a straight pass-fail exam.
 If you fail, you can retake it after a short waiting period (and paying another exam fee).
 It’s not a terribly difficult exam, but it does require you to learn all the core laws that apply to investment advice.
 Most people will at least sign up for a Series 65 exam prep course, or buy some study materials like “Pass the 65” (which is a popular book for studying for the Series 65 exam).